It’s Spooky Season! And whilst in 2020 indoor Halloween parties might not be possible, that doesn’t mean the fun has to stop.

 5. Spooky Black Bean Hummus

-The above savory vegetarian Halloween recipes are perfect for dipping, wouldn’t you agree?
+The above savoury vegetarian Halloween recipes are perfect for dipping, wouldn’t you agree?
 Then what better to delve them into than some spooky black bean hummus!

 This creepy Halloween food idea is bound to be a show stopper, and tasty at that.